...

 The Fundamentals of Polishing

-Polishing refers to the process of refining and enhancing a surface by removing or minimizing imperfections, such as scratches, marks, or unevenness.
+Polishing refers to the surface finishing process of refining and enhancing a surface by removing or minimizing imperfections, such as scratches, marks, or unevenness.
 The objective is to create a smooth, reflective, and visually appealing surface.
 Polishing is not only an aesthetic treatment but also a functional one, as it helps to reduce friction, protect against corrosion, and enhance durability.

 There are several techniques used in polishing, each with its own unique applications and benefits.
 Some common methods include: